lightning-signer/validating-lightning-signer/docs/policy-controls.md

 ## Payments

-These policy controls are also enforced at commitment signing time, but are separated for clarity.
+These validation rules are also enforced at commitment signing time, but are separated for clarity.

 * A settled offered HTLC must have a known preimage.  <br>
   `policy-commitment-payment-settled-preimage` <br>